-Trump accuses Democrats of 'attempted coup' on eve of impeachment vote
+On eve of expected impeachment, Trump lashes out at Pelosi, Democrats

 In dueling speeches on the Senate floor, McConnell said he would not allow a “fishing expedition” after a “slapdash” House impeachment process, while Senate Democratic leader Chuck Schumer said a trial without witnesses would be a “sham” and suggested Trump’s fellow Republicans favored a cover-up.

-While McConnell said on the floor it was the Senate’s role simply to act as a “judge and jury,” he later told reporters that he is not “an impartial juror.”
+McConnell said on the floor it was the Senate’s role simply to act as a “judge and jury,” but he later told reporters that he would not be “an impartial juror.”

 “This is a political process.
 There is not anything judicial about it,” he said.
 “Impeachment is a political decision.”

 Schumer said he was “utterly amazed” by McConnell’s remark.
 He had said he wants the trial to consider documents and hear testimony from four witnesses: former national security adviser John Bolton, acting White House Chief of Staff Mick Mulvaney, Mulvaney aide Robert Blair and budget official Michael Duffey.
-Schumer has argued that such testimony could sway Republicans in favor of removing Trump.

 Trump has refused to cooperate with the House impeachment process and ordered current and former officials like those mentioned by Schumer not to testify or provide documents.

 McConnell and Schumer both said they expected to meet soon to discuss how to proceed.
-The White House indicated it also opposes Schumer’s requests for the Senate trial.

 “What is Leader McConnell afraid of?
 What is President Trump afraid of?
 The truth?”
 Schumer asked on the Senate floor.